joaopaulo11jp/grpc-dynamic-json-example/README.md

 # grpc-dynamic-json-example
-Just a flexible JSON communication sample with gRPC and node
+This code was used to explain how to serialize dynamic JSON using gRPC on node.